 None of this means that your dryer sheets are going to kill you or your family.
 Nor will they cause you to faint, sway, fall over, lose control of your muscles, or otherwise behave as if drunk or dying.
 If you have multiple chemical sensitivity you may react adversely to any fragrance material, but not necessarily because that substance is itself inherently toxic.
 Unless you are in the habit of either drinking linalool by the cupful or injecting half an ounce of it into your abdomen, you may safely ignore these dire warnings, which have absolutely no relevance to the use of linalool in cosmetic or household products.

 The EWG has helped stir up considerable hysteria about cosmetic safety.
-Increasingly, we see articles, blog posts and videos put out by people who are repeating misinformation and who often have no idea what they are talking about.
-That this should lead to the targeting of essential oil constituents is highly ironic, considering the very real healing benefits that they have to offer – from skin cancer prevention, to the treatment of antibiotic-resistant infections.
+Some of it may be justified, but their opinion on fragrance is shameful.
+How can all fragrances present the same level of risk?
+Increasingly, we see articles, blog posts and videos put out by people who are repeating misinformation and who often have no clue what they are talking about.
+That this should lead to the targeting of essential oil constituents is ironic, considering the very real healing benefits that the oils have to offer – from skin cancer prevention, to the treatment of antibiotic-resistant infections.
 And it is happening because of ignorance.
-We seem to entering a new Dark Age, where truth is measured by Google hit numbers, and scientific fact no longer counts for anything.
+We seem to entering a new Dark Age, where truth is measured by Google hits, and scientific fact no longer counts for anything.
 In some cases safety legislation, instead of reflecting the science, is usurping and replacing it.
-Another irony is how EU cosmetics legislation is regarded in North America with something approaching reverence while in Europe it is regarded as, at worst, a Nazi-based tyranny (I’m not making this up – there’s quite a conspiracy theory…) and at best, a major hassle.
+Another irony is how EU cosmetics legislation is regarded in North America with something approaching reverence while in Europe it is regarded as, at worst, a Nazi-based tyranny (I’m not making this up – there’s quite a conspiracy theory…) and at best, an unecessary hassle – there’s very little evidence that it has had any positive effect at all.

 Atanassova-Shopova S, Roussinov KS, Boycheva I 1973 On certain central neurotropic effects of lavender essential oil.
 II communication: studies on the effects of linalool and of terpineol.
 Bulletin of the Institute of Physiology, Bulgarian Academy of Sciences 15:149-156